madhavpalani/InvoiceApplication/README.md

 3. Update the database connection details in the application as needed.

-4. Compile and run the application:
+4. Compile and run the application

 ## Added Features Throughout the Development Process